dmrschmidt/DSWaveformImage/README.md

 Migration
 ---------

+In 7.0.0 colors have moved into associated values on the respective `style` enum.

 `Waveform` and the `UIImage` category have been removed in 6.0.0 to simplify the API.
 See `Usage` for current usage.